susanmarie87/Wild_Boutique/README.md

 - The order model creates an instance of an order on the data base with billing information, date and time of placement and by whom.
 - The order model is linked to the Order Line Item model which holds the product information for the order placed.
 - The Order Line Item model is linked to products.

-##### Favorites and favorited Items
-- The favorites creates a 'container' for users to store favorited products.
-- The favorited items model creates instances of these favorite products in the container.
-- This model is linked to the user and to the poduct model.

 ##### Contact
 - The contact model stores users queries in the backend for the admin user to view.